electrumsv/electrumsv/docs/website/content/articles/stolen-coins.rst

 We'll start with our own wallet for Bitcoin SV, then we'll look at the equivalent wallet for Bitcoin Cash and lastly we'll look at the original wallet from Bitcoin Core.
 After that, we'll sum up the conclusions we came to after researching the existing identifiable cases.
+Hopefully this will result in a path forward of some sort.

 Summarising reports
 -------------------